 The Partnership also publishes a number of shorter fact sheets and one-pagers, which discuss contemporary topics in housing and homelessness across Connecticut.
 Our fact sheet archive can be viewed here.

 The Partnership for Strong Communities has released its yearly update on the state of homelessness and housing affordability in Connecticut.
-Housing in CT 2020 and Homelessness in CT 2020 provide a quick primer on Connecticut's need for stable, affordable housing.
+Housing in CT 2021 and Homelessness in CT 2021 provide a quick primer on Connecticut's need for stable, affordable housing.
+The coronavirus pandemic has increased the need for rent relief in Connecticut, while also widening the inequities that already existed in the state's housing market.
+Connecticut’s residents are burdened by the lack of modestly-priced rental options -- a problem which affects all communities, regardless of income levels, but is particularly devastating to Connecticut’s families of color.
 Data shows that Connecticut's homelessness response system continues to produce positive results, with fewer state residents entering shelter.
 There is still a massive need for resources, however, as indicated by the thousands of Connecticut residents still experiencing homelessness.
-In addition, Connecticut remains one of the most high-cost states for housing, and a massive investment in affordable housing is needed.

 Coordinated Access is the linchpin of Connecticut's homelessness response system, receiving nearly 70,000 calls for housing assistance every year.
 In 2018, thousands of families received housing assistance directly through the Coordinated Access Networks (CANs) Despite this, the CANs are often at risk of being defunded.